Shareuhack | Complete Local AI Selection Guide 2026: Ollama vs LM Studio vs Jan + Taiwan PDPA Compliance

 Ghost Pepper is a precision tool: 100% local speech-to-text (STT, not TTS), designed specifically for high-sensitivity scenarios.

-The privacy design is worth highlighting: transcriptions are never written to disk, debug logs exist only in RAM.
-Even if the computer is physically taken, no meeting transcription traces exist on the storage.
-For law firms recording client consultations or clinics documenting patient conversations, this design difference is fundamental.
+The privacy design deserves special attention: transcriptions are never written to disk, and debug logs exist only in RAM.
+Even if the computer is physically seized, no meeting transcription traces exist on storage.
+For law firms recording client consultations or medical clinics documenting patient conversations, this design difference is fundamental.

-Platform limitations: macOS 14.0 (Sonoma)+ and Apple Silicon (M1+) only.
+Platform limitations are clear: macOS 14.0 (Sonoma)+ and Apple Silicon (M1+) only.
 No Windows, no Linux.
-If your organization runs Windows, this tool isn't an option.
+If your organization runs Windows, this tool isn't an option right now.

 Enterprise deployment: Supports MDM via PPPC payloads, allowing IT departments to deploy at scale without per-machine configuration.